woj-tek/petozoltan.github.io/_posts/2016-06-18-when-to-avoid-inheritance.md

 #### Create separate interface for the parent and child classes instead of inheritance

-For example the parent has the public interface A (a set of public methods) and it has the set B of abstract methods.
-The children practically have the interface B. So the hierarchy can be simple refactored into a service/subservices or runner/runnables architecture.
+For example the parent has the public interface *A* (a set of public methods) and it has the set *B* of abstract methods.
+The children practically have the interface *B*, a different interface than *A*.
+So the hierarchy can be simple refactored into a service/subservices or runner/runnables architecture.

 #### Do not create abstract framework on the top of a framework